Batia Ofer

-Batia Ofer (בתיה עופר; born 1974) is an Israeli-Canadian art collector, patron, and philanthropist.
-She is the founder of Art of Wishes and the co-founder of the Idan and Batia Ofer Family Foundation.
-Ofer is the Chair of the Royal Academy of Arts Trust.
+Batia Ofer (בתיה עופר; born 1974) is the Chair of the Royal Academy Trust, an art collector, patron, and philanthropist.

+She is the founder of Art of Wishes and the co-founder of the Idan & Batia Ofer Family Foundation.

 Ofer is also known for her work for Make-A-Wish Foundation in Israel and the UK.

 Early life

 Ofer was born in 1974 in Kfar Saba, Israel.
 On the paternal side, her ancestors are Holocaust survivors from Ukraine.

 At the age of 12, Ofer relocated to South Africa due to her father's professional commitment.
-Ofer told she was bullied in the school because of her Israeli origins.
+Ofer has said she was bullied in the school because of her Israeli origins.
 After finishing high school in South Africa, she returned to Israel to complete her two years of national service.
 She later moved to Toronto, where she earned a degree in business administration from the University of Toronto.
 She got married and has a daughter named Daniel.
 Following a separation, Ofer returned to Israel.

 While working as an assistant to the CEO at SAP, Ofer met senior executive Shay Agassi and later joined his electric car venture, Better Place, where she worked as an international relations manager.
 In this context, she met investor Idan Ofer.
 They married in 2009.
 The couple had a son Sammy in 2011.

 To develop her interest in the arts, Ofer completed a one-year course at Christie's and received private lessons from an art historian.

 Ofer lives in the UK with her husband, Idan, and their children.

 Career

 During her career, Ofer worked as an assistant to the CEO at SAP and later worked for Shay Agassi's electric car venture, Better Place.

 Ofer is a board member of the Peres Center for Peace and the Dean's Executive Board at Harvard Kennedy School.
 She and Idan Ofer established the HKS Sammy Ofer Graduate Fellowship Fund for Israeli and Palestinian students at the Harvard Kennedy School.
-Ofer has expressed her support for a two-state solution for the Israeli - Palestinian conflict.
-She also holds board, trustee, and advisory level positions at the Royal Academy of Arts, the Victoria & Albert Museum, and Sotheby's.
+She also holds advisory level positions at the Victoria & Albert Museum and Sotheby's.

 In mid-October 2023, Batia and Idan Ofer resigned from the Dean's executive board of Harvard Kennedy school, in response to the University’s leader response to Hamas' terror attacks on Israel.
 Batia Ofer told in her statement that her “faith in the University's leadership has been broken” and that she “cannot in good faith continue to support Harvard and its committees".

 In March 2024, Batia Ofer was among the awardees of the Peres Center for Peace Medal of Distinction for Israeli women distinguished in the fields peace and innovation.